hkskoglund/antusbnode/README.md

 # getfit
-A utility to get FIT files from antfs devices.
-By default new files are downloaded automatically.
-Files are downloaded to current directory.
+A utility to get FIT files from an antfs device.
+By default new files are downloaded to current directory.

 ## install